-The Agency Administrator can review, approve, authorize and provide oversight for the management of moderate complexity prescribed fires.
-The Agency Administrator Trainee needs to be certified at the Low Complexity Level and meet the following to become certified at the Moderate Complexity level:
+The RXA2 can review, approve, authorize, and provide oversight for the management of moderate-complexity prescribed fires.

-- Required Training: Risk Management 101.
-Pathways diagram and resources can be found in the Agency Administrator Toolbox: https://wfmrda.nwcg.gov/agency-administrator-toolbox/agency-administrator-resources - Required Background and Experience: Successfully review and approve one (1) or more prescribed fire plans at a moderate complexity level and authorize and provide oversight for the ignition of three (3) or more individual burn units under a moderate complexity plan, and complete a minimum of (1) post- burn review of a moderate complexity prescribed fire. - Other Background, Experience, and Training That Supports: - o Applicable experience in wildfire, all-hazard or other incident oversight may also be considered in lieu of other guidelines. - Management oversight of a moderately complex prescribed fire program, providing for a workforce with appropriate training and equipment, NEPA compliance and project planning, social/political considerations, smoke management, public information, etc. - Demonstrated Ability: Successful evaluation by a supervisor or coach (including feedback from FMO/Fire Staff/Director) that the candidate has demonstrated understanding and application of the responsibilities of an Agency Administrator on moderate complexity prescribed fires with an understanding of the core competencies and other elements that may be relevant.
+- Required training and experience: Refer to the Federal Wildland Fire Qualifications Supplement (https://iqcsweb.nwcg.gov/sites/default/files/inline-files/FedSupplement_2024.pdf). - Other background, experience, and training that supports: - Applicable experience in wildfire, all-hazards, or other incident oversight may also be considered in lieu of other guidelines.

+- Management oversight of a moderately-complex prescribed fire program, providing for a workforce with appropriate training and equipment, NEPA compliance and project planning, social/political considerations, smoke management, public information, etc. - Demonstrated ability: Successful evaluation by a supervisor or coach (including feedback from FMO/fire staff/director) that the candidate has demonstrated understanding and application of the responsibilities of an

-High Complexity Level
+RXA2 on moderate-complexity prescribed fires with an understanding of the core competencies and other elements that may be relevant.
+Use the RXA2 position task book to document.

+Prescribed Fire Agency Administrator Type 1 (RXA1)

-The Agency Administrator can review, approve, authorize and provide oversight for the management of high complexity prescribed fires.
-The Agency Administrator Trainee needs to be certified at the Moderate Complexity Level, and meet the following to become certified at the High Complexity Level:
+The RXA1 can review, approve, authorize, and provide oversight for the management of high-complexity prescribed fires.